Information, advice and guidance

 - Social Care

-In the future, whether you need planned hospital treatment, are being discharged from hospital, or are accessing care or support services in the community, there will be a real focus on what matters to you in relation to your care.
-This will be through a “What Matters?” conversation where your individual needs are assessed, and you’re matched with the right support to meet them.
-This could result in a care plan, occupational therapy assessment, or a strengths-based reablement approach that looks at your whole care network to help you stay at home and live independently.
-If you have more complex care needs, such as mental ill health, or residential care, then social workers will continue to ensure that you receive the right support.
+Whether you need planned hospital treatment, are being discharged from hospital, or are accessing care or support services in the community, there will be a real focus on what matters to you in relation to your care.
+This will be through a “What Matters?” conversation where your individual needs, and what matters to you , your goals are agreed and you’re matched with the right support, in the right place in to meet them.
+This could result, community services, working with our Wellbeing visiting officers, or assess to, occupational therapy assessment, a strengths-based reablement approach that looks at your whole care network to help you stay at home and live independently.
+If you have more complex care needs, such as care at home, or residential care, then social workers will continue to ensure that you receive the right support.

-Another key feature of improving access into services will be that the Wellbeing Visiting Service will feature wellbeing officers being able to visit you at home, review your living environment, and talk through what matters to you.
-They will then be able to connect you to health, care, and support services including community groups, digital connection support, debt advice, access to white goods, and support with everyday issues.
-As trained professionals, they can also make referrals directly without needing to involve another professional, helping support you with what you need as quickly as possible.
+Another key feature of improving access into services is the Wellbeing Visiting Service, our wellbeing officers are able to visit you at home, review your living environment, and talk through what matters to you.
+They will then be able to connect you as a appropriate to health, care, and support services including community groups, digital connection support, debt advice, access to white goods, and support with everyday issues.
+As trained professionals, they can also make referrals directly for low level aids and equipment without needing to involve another professional, helping support you with what you need as quickly as possible.

-Finally, if you find yourself in hospital care for a period of time but are discharged and returned home – or to a community care setting if you need some additional support – there will be a new Discharge Hub created at the University Hospital of Wales which will bring together a multidisciplinary team of professionals who will support you with a safe and timely transfer out of hospital and connect you to the services that you need on an ongoing basis.
-The team in the new Discharge Hub will work as hard as possible to support you to go home but if that’s not possible then they will find the right short-term community setting for you until you’re ready to move home.
-A friendly team of staff, known as the ‘Pink Army’ thanks to their bright pink uniform, will work with you to understand your needs and wishes into the Discharge Hub and ensure that what matters to you is considered as you leave hospital.
+Finally, if you find yourself in hospital care for a period of time but are discharged and returned home – or to a community care setting if you need some additional support – there is a Discharge Hub created at the University Hospital of Wales which will bring together a multidisciplinary team of professionals who will support you with a safe and timely transfer out of hospital and connect you to the services that you need on an ongoing basis.
+The team in the Discharge Hub will work as hard as possible to support you to go home but if that’s not possible then they will find the right short-term community setting for you until you’re ready to move home.
+A friendly team of staff, known as the ‘Pink Army’ thanks to their bright pink uniform, will work with you to understand your needs and wishes into the Discharge Hub and ensure that what matters to you is part of the decision making to help you leave hospital.

 If you live in the Vale of Glamorgan…